havgirl/Kickstarter-analysis/Written_Report_Template.md

 ## Analysis and Challenges

 ### Analysis of Theater Outcomes Based on Launch Date
 This analysis demonstrates a comparison of outcomes (successful, failed, canceled) by month of year.
+This was achieved by creating a pivot table organized as follows:
+Filters: Parent Category/Theater, Year
+Rows: Date Created Conversion, by Month
+Columns: Outcomes
+Values: Count of name

 ![https://github.com/havgirl/Kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch.png](https://github.com/havgirl/Kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
 This analysis provides a percentage rate of success/failure at each incremental goal threshold.
+This was calculated by creating a table utilizing "workbench.colorCustomizations":{"editor.linehighlightborder": "#ffffff70"countifs()} formulas to hone in on goal threshold, outcome and subcategory criteria.
+Additionally sum and percent formulas were used.

 ![https://github.com/havgirl/Kickstarter-analysis/blob/main/Outcomes_vs_Goals.png](https://github.com/havgirl/Kickstarter-analysis/blob/main/Outcomes_vs_Goals.png)